tventurelli/Guitar-Webshop/README.md

 AS TradeTitan
 I WANT TO access a list of commissions on phones I can sell SO THAT I can maximize my profits

+## Insp iration

+Let's create a hypothetical phone webshop.
+We'll get inspired by some industry leaders in terms of layout.

+apple
+google store
+samsung